Luke Russe

-Luke Cameron Russe (born 19 July 1999) is an English professional footballer who plays as a defensive midfielder for Bath City.
+Luke Cameron Russe (born 19 July 1999) is an English footballer who plays as a defensive midfielder for club Salisbury.

 Career

 Bristol Rovers

 Russe began his career in the youth academy at Bristol Rovers at Under-10 level.
 In July 2017, he joined the first team during a pre-season camp in Portugal.

 On 29 August 2017, he made his professional debut replacing Byron Moore in the 71st minute of a 5–1 EFL Trophy victory against Wycombe Wanderers.
 On 31 October, he played the full 90 minutes in a 3–1 defeat to West Ham United Under-23s in the same competition.
 He made his league debut for the club when on 3 March 2018, he started in a 1–0 away victory to MK Dons before being replaced by Ryan Sweeney in the 75th minute of the game.
 He went on to make two more league appearances that season, coming off the bench against Fleetwood Town and Southend United.

 Russe appeared in all 3 of the EFL Trophy group matches coming off the bench against West Ham Under-23s and Yeovil Town before playing the full 90 minutes against Exeter City.